amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 **Post-requisite:** Note the network identifier for subsequent API requests.

 # Finding devices and serials
-List the devices in your organization to obtain the serial numbers of the devices.
+List the devices in your organization to obtain their serial numbers.

 **Before you begin:**
 Ensure you have